padpadpadpad/multiskan_skyhigh_od_pipeline/README.md

 - **00_functions.R**: contains helper functions that are used in other scripts.
 - **01_process_od.R**: processes raw data files from the MultiSkan SkyHigh plate reader.
 - **02_visualise_runs.R**: Visualises the raw data from a run of a MultiSkan Skyhigh plate readers.
 Creates a pdf of the raw data in `plots/first_look_plots`.
 At this stage it might be useful to look at each plot and note down specific well by file combinations that have failed/have poor data to remove from downstream analyses.
 And also check whether any of your blanks have been contaminated.
-- **03_analyse.R**: Calculates growth metrics from the processed datasets and creates visualisations of the processed datasets indicating the position of lag time, maximum growth rate, and maximum density in each well of a plate.
+- **03_analyse_gcplyr.R**: Calculates growth metrics from the processed datasets and creates visualisations of the processed datasets indicating the position of lag time, maximum growth rate, and maximum density in each well of a plate.
     - Currently used **gcplyr** to calculate max growth rate, minimum density, lag time, time at which max growth rate was estimated, density at which max growth rate was calculated, maximum density, time at which max density was reached, doubling time, and area under the curve.
     - Makes visualisation of the growth metrics on the raw and log scale for corrected OD.
 Needs a lot of changing based on the treatments and grouping variables you have.
+- **04_analyse_growthmodels.R**: Fits growth models to the processed datasets and creates a visualisation of the processed dataset with fitted curves to the data.
+    - Takes the model formulations from [**growthrates**](https://github.com/tpetzoldt/growthrates) and fits them using [**nls.multstart**](https://github.com/padpadpadpad/nls.multstart).
+Currently it fits the logisitc, gompertz, baranyi, richards, and huang models.
+    - When fitting, it sets parameter limits based on the data and biologically implausible values.
+For all models, it sets the upper limit on **n0** - the initial density - to be between the lowest non-zero value.
+    - Makes visualistion of all models on a plate by plate basis.
+This code needs changing based on the grouping variables you have.

 ### Extras

-- **04_tpcs.R**: a script that demonstrates how to fit thermal performance curves to microbial growth rate data.
+- **XX_tpcs.R**: a script that demonstrates how to fit thermal performance curves to microbial growth rate data.